dimaslanjaka/source-posts/NodeJS/snippet/hexo-get-posts-by-tags-categories.md

 npm i -D https://github.com/dimaslanjaka/nodejs-package-types/tarball/hexo
 ```

-## Snippet get posts by tags or categories
+## Snippet get posts by tags or categories for HexoJS
 you can put this snippet to `theme/your-theme-name/scripts/get-post-by-tags-categories.js` or inside your plugin libs.
 ```js
 /* global hexo */